jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 curl -fL https://install-cli.jfrog.io | sh
 ```

-:::Note
+---
+**Note**

-If the source instance is running as a docker container, and you're not able to install JFrog CLI while inside the container, follow these steps.
+> If the source instance is running as a docker container, and you're not able to install JFrog CLI while inside the container, follow these steps.
+---

 1. Connect to the host machine through the terminal.